AntonMoldakov/watermark-lambda/README.md

-Lambda function to add watermark
+Lambda function to add watermark on yandex cloud